RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 With $$H=50$$ and $$s=25$$, if we start inference after executing $$s$$ actions, then by the time Chunk 1 is ready ($$d$$=3 timesteps later), we'll have executed $$s+d=28$$ actions from Chunk 0.
 This means when we eventually switch to Chunk 1, the first d=3 actions need to be frozen to match actions 25-27 from Chunk 0.
 However, actions 28-49 can be edited while we predict Chunk 1.
 We can consider 3 regions:

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/rtc.png" alt="Action chunking regions: frozen, intermediate, and fresh" class="img-fluid mx-auto d-block" width=600 source="https://www.pi.website/download/real_time_chunking.pdf" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/rtc.png" alt="Action chunking regions: frozen, intermediate, and fresh" class="img-fluid mx-auto d-block" width=600 source="https://www.pi.website/download/real_time_chunking.pdf" %}

 1. **Frozen region (first** $$d$$ **actions)**: Weight = 1.
 These actions from the previous chunk will have already executed by the time inference finishes, so they must be frozen to match what actually happened.
 2. **Intermediate region (actions** $$d$$ **to** $$H-s$$**)**: Exponentially decaying weights from 1 to 0.
 These actions belong to the current chunk.
 The exponential decay encourages smoothness between chunks.